Conroy Skymonster: Design and development

 John M. Conroy had earlier been the founder of Aero Spacelines, which had created the Guppy series of aircraft designed to carry outsize cargo based on the C-97 platform, which were instrumental in the NASA Apollo Program.

 The Skymonster was the same general concept, but based on the Canadair CL-44 platform.
 The aircraft was designed as a transport aircraft that could be used to ferry three Rolls-Royce RB.211 jet engines from Belfast, Northern Ireland, to Palmdale, California, United States.
 The engines were to be installed on the Lockheed L-1011 TriStar airliner.
+Flying Tiger Line, which at the time owned a majority of CL-44D freighters, and had an interest in creating demand for them, had a 25% stake in the program and supplied equipment and personnel to Conroy.

-In 1969 Conroy and the CL-44-0 lost a bidding contest for RB.211 transport to Saturn Airways flying the Lockheed L-100-30 Hercules (civilian version of the C-130) (Canada's Pacific Western Airlines (PWA) initially won the competition but the UK government refused PWA access to the UK).
+In 1969 Conroy and the CL-44-O lost a bidding contest for RB.211 transport to Saturn Airways flying the Lockheed L-100-30 Hercules (civilian version of the C-130) (Canada's Pacific Western Airlines (PWA) initially won the competition but the UK government refused PWA access to the UK).
 Conroy complained to an appeals court about the outcome on anti-trust grounds (Lockheed making both the L-1011 and the Hercules), but the Civil Aeronautics Board (CAB; which tightly regulated the US airline business at the time), directed by the appeals court to investigate and explain the anti-trust aspects, saw nothing untoward, noting that in the end, Saturn's bid was lower, and Saturn was interested in the L-100 apart from the L-1011 program: it needed a new aircraft type to once again make it competitive in US military charter bidding.

 The Skymonster was derived from a Canadair CL-44 freighter, in turn a derivative of the Bristol Britannia.
 It features an enlarged fuselage, like the Aero Spacelines Mini Guppy, which was produced by Jack Conroy's previous company, Aero Spacelines.

 The conversion was performed outdoors, under covered scaffolding, at the Santa Barbara, California (SBA) airport.
 The nose section was built using foam covered with fiberglass, while the larger fuselage was constructed using conventional aluminum structure.